smilies-polito/Spiker/README.md

 6) Find a way to make the network learn.
 At the moment my idea is to use STDP but let's see.
 The goal would be to be able to perform online training.
-7) Write the linux driver in order to be able to test, valuate and use the developed structure.
+7) Write the linux driver in order to be able to test, evaluate and use the developed structure.
-8) Write a complete python program that, provided the characteristics of the network, creates the VHDL structure.
+8) Write a complete python program that, provided the characteristics of the network, creates the accelerator and interacts with it.